The Battle of Kursk – The End of the Western Legends

 About the author

-Dr Schönbach studied economics, German studies and history at Humboldt-Universität zu Berlin and Ernst-Moritz-Arndt-Universität zu Greifswald.
-In 2012, he completed his doctorate at the Free University of Berlin under Professor Wippermann with the thesis “Die deutschen Konzerne und der Nationalsozialismus 1926 – 1943”, which is regarded as the standard work on the relationship between large industrial cooperations and Hitler’s government.
+Dr. Schönbach studied economics, German studies and history at the Humboldt University of Berlin and the Ernst Moritz Arndt University of Greifswald.
+In 2012, he completed his doctorate at the Free University of Berlin under Professor Wippermann with the thesis „Die deutschen Konzerne und der Nationalsozialismus 1926 – 1943“ [The German Corporations and National Socialism 1926-1943], which is regarded as the standard work on the relationship between large industrial cooperations and Hitler’s government.
 In total, he has produced more than ten publications on fascism research in recent years.

-To date, Dr Schönbach’s work has focused on the relationship between the Nazi leadership and industrial magnates before and during the Second World War.
-In this respect, his research to date has concentrated on the organisation of the war economy – in particular war financing and the balance of power in the Nazi economic apparatus.
+To date, Dr. Schönbach’s work has focused on the relationship between the Nazi leadership and industrial magnates before and during the World War II.
+In this respect, his research to date has concentrated on the organization of the war economy – in particular war financing and the balance of power in the Nazi economic apparatus.

 Zusätzliche Informationen